 - The national, state and local economies continue to have a sluggish recovery from the recession.
-Fresno County has been particularly hard hit with numerous factors contributing to the situation that include the precipitous drop in the value of area homes, the drop in new construction, high foreclosure rates due to adjusted loan rates, extremely high unemployment, sluggish consumer sales, and overall uncertainty about the economic policies of government. - Due to the County being heavily dependent on agriculture, it experiences chronically high unemployment, which places continual pressure on the County to provide adequate social and medical services.
-Additionally certain types of crime are considered high and public protection is a high priority to citizens. - Due to the economy, the County's general revenue, sometimes referred to as discretionary revenue has declined.
+Fresno County has been particularly hard hit with numerous factors contributing to the situation that include the precipitous drop in the value of area homes, the drop in new construction, high foreclosure rates due to adjusted loan rates, extremely high unemployment, sluggish consumer sales (although consumer sales trended upward in the current year), and overall uncertainty about the economic policies of government. - Due to the County being heavily dependent on agriculture, it experiences chronically high unemployment, which places continual pressure on the County to provide adequate social and medical services.
+Additionally, certain types of crime are considered high and public protection is a high priority to citizens. - Due to the economy, the County's general revenue, sometimes referred to as discretionary revenue has declined.
 Both property and sales tax revenues have dropped.
-At the same time, the portion of the County's budget that relies on this revenue continues to experience increased costs due to general inflation, medical insurance, workers compensation, retirement increases and increases in service demands.
+At the same time, the portion of the County's budget that relies on this revenue continues to experience increased costs due to general inflation, medical insurance, workers' compensation, retirement increases and increases in service demands. - Realignment funds support the County's public safety, social services, health and mental health programs.
+These are comprised of vehicle license fees and sales taxes.
+Realignment funds increased significantly pursuant to Assembly Bill 118, which realigned additional programs and reassigned responsibility of overseeing and providing core services to local governments.
+While Realignment funds increased significantly, specific program-related revenue fell sharply to compensate.